alexkemp9/Python3docs/README.md

 >
 >> ***Dec 29 Update:*** This is essentially the 4th example of Bug#02+ above.
 However, these 2 reports for Bug#02 are independent of each other (to my best belief) so this one has been reported separately as Bug#03.
 In addition, on 29 December I managed to complete a fuller & better ODT + PDF report.
 The ODT itself was edited + saved under 24.8.3.2. `menu:Help | About LibreOffice` shows [Build](https://gerrit.libreoffice.org/gitweb?p=core.git;a=log;h=48a6bac9e7e268aeb4c3483fcf825c94556d9f92).
 >>
 >> The Image+Caption Frame “Interferes” with adjoining borders.
 The bug occurs with anything that is framed and is positioned next to something with a border.
 The interference ranges from changing bottom- or top-spacing, and can be minor or become splitting off embedded borders from the text to which they are supposed to be attached.
-This makes best sense when viewed in place, and I've spent a couple of days creating an ODT to allow that ([bug3+.odt](./bug03%2B.odt)).
+This makes best sense when viewed in place, and I've spent a couple of days creating an ODT to show that ([bug3+.odt](./bug03%2B.odt)).
 >
-> This can be viewed within [bug03.odt](./bug03.odt) + [bug03.pdf](./bug03.pdf).; extended updates are within [bug3+.odt](./bug03%2B.odt) + [bug3+.pdf](./bug03%2B.pdf)
+> This can be viewed within [bug03.odt](./bug03.odt) + [bug03.pdf](./bug03.pdf); extended updates are within [bug3+.odt](./bug03%2B.odt) + [bug3+.pdf](./bug03%2B.pdf)

+### Bug #04

-4. #### In Writer v24.8.3.2, the Bottom border of a Table-in-frame will coalesce with the top inline-border of a Paragraph
+4. #### In Writer v24.8.3.2, Table Frames Interfere with Adjoining Borders

 >  [Bugzilla 164298](https://bugs.documentfoundation.org/show_bug.cgi?id=164298)
 >
+>> ***Dec 31 Update:*** This seems to essentially be identical to Bug#03+ above.
+On 31 December I managed to complete a fuller & better ODT + PDF report.
+The ODT itself was edited + saved under 24.8.3.2. `menu:Help | About LibreOffice` shows [Build](https://gerrit.libreoffice.org/gitweb?p=core.git;a=log;h=48a6bac9e7e268aeb4c3483fcf825c94556d9f92).
+>>
+>> The Framed Table “Interferes” with adjoining borders.
+The bug occurs with anything that is framed and is positioned next to something with a border.
+The interference ranges from changing bottom- or top-spacing, and can be minor or become splitting off embedded borders from the text to which they are supposed to be attached.
+>>
-> In other words, the below-frame spacing of the table-in-frame will be added to the internal top-spacing  of the next paragraph, rather than being placed between the two entity’s borders.
+>> The clearest demonstration of the bug is when the below-frame spacing of the table-in-frame is added to the internal top-spacing  of the next paragraph, rather than being placed between the two entity’s borders.
+>>
+>>  This makes best sense when viewed in place, and I've spent a couple of days creating an ODT to show that ([bug4+.odt](./bug04%2B.odt)).
 >
-> This can be viewed within [bug4.odt](./bug4.odt) + [bug4.pdf](./bug4.pdf), and is almost certainly a Frame bug rather than a Table bug, and thus a dupe of bug#3.
+> This can be viewed within [bug4.odt](./bug4.odt) + [bug4.pdf](./bug4.pdf), and is almost certainly a Frame bug rather than a Table bug, and thus a dupe of bug#3; extended updates are within [bug4+.odt](./bug04%2B.odt) + [bug4+.pdf](./bug04%2B.pdf).
 5. #### In Writer, the bottom border of a frame will coalesce with the top inline-border of a paragraph

 > [Bugzilla 164302](https://bugs.documentfoundation.org/show_bug.cgi?id=164302)